 Previous academic years

-If you enrolled in your degree programme more than 5 years ago, you can find your study plan into the relevant Esse3 section of your Personal Area.
+If you enrolled in your degree programme 5 or more years ago, you can find your study plan into the relevant Esse3 section of your Personal Area.

 For further information please contact the Campus or Didactic Unit of the Department specified on the website of your degree programme > Presentation > Contacts.